 R7 vs. Max 360c Comparison Video

-If you’d to watch like an in-depth comparison between the two detectors, I spend the first hour (!) of this video below going into alllll the differences between the two detectors.
+If you’d to watch like a detailed comparison between the highlights of these two detectors, watch this video and skip to 3:42 (if it doesn’t start there automatically).
 In this article, I’ll highlight the key information you need to know if you prefer to read/skim instead. 🙂

 R7 vs. Max 360c Comparison Overview

 Before we go into more detail explaining the benefits of each detector, here’s an overview of the main advantages of each one:

 - Nearly RDD immune

 - RLC / speed camera updates are free for life (not $25/yr)